viktor-nikolov/viktorn-files-for-articles/vintage_teardown_metra_blansko_pu_500/README.md

   There is no protection whatsoever on the 1 A/10 A input terminal!
 I measured the internal resistance on this input as 37 mΩ so if you by mistake connect the leads to the mains socket, you better have good mains circuit breakers.
   The input pin of the OpAmp is protected against overvoltage by two diodes (D2, D3).
 - The scale for resistance measurement is logarithmic, so it covers a pretty big range, but you can't get precise readings on the high end of the range.
-- The user guide contains schematics and detailed BOM but doesn't describe the calibration procedure.
+- The user guide contains schematics and detailed BOM but doesn't describe the calibration procedure (and there are a lot of trimming pots).

 Here is the schematics that came with my specimen.
 It slightly differs from the schematics of the [export variant](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/vintage_teardown_metra_blansko_pu_500/metrablansko_pu500_qu500_multimeter_manual.pdf).
 My variant uses two transistors to generate positive and negative power rails.
-The export variant uses an OpAmp for this.
+The export variant uses an OpAmp for that.

 <img src="https://raw.githubusercontent.com/viktor-nikolov/viktorn-files-for-articles/refs/heads/main/vintage_teardown_metra_blansko_pu_500/Metra_Blansko_PU_500_schematics.png"  width="310">